void-linux/void-docs/src/xbps/troubleshooting/common-issues.md

 libllvm8-8.0.1_2: broken, unresolvable shlib `libffi.so.6'
 ```

+is probably due to outdated or orphan packages.
+To check for outdated packages,
+simply try to [update your system](../index.md#updating).
+Orphan packages, on
-is probably due to orphan packages, already removed from the Void repos, still
+the other hand, have been removed from the Void repos, but are still installed
-being installed on your system.
-This can be solved by running
+on your system; they can be removed by running
-[xbps-remove(1)](https://man.voidlinux.org/xbps-remove.1) with the `-o` option,
+[xbps-remove(1)](https://man.voidlinux.org/xbps-remove.1) with the `-o` option.
-which removes orphan packages.

 If you get an error message saying: